hainayanda/Dummyable/README.md

 }
 ```

-The macro will still work on enum with generic parameter as long as the mandatory type can be created using `dummy(of:)` global function.
+The macro will still work on an enum with a generic parameter as long as the mandatory type can be created using the `dummy(of:)` global function.

 ### Dummy with no Declaration

-If you want enable dummy creation on a type that you don't have access to the declaration, you can use the `#Dummy` macro:
+If you want to enable dummy creation on a type that you don't have access to the declaration, you can use the `#Dummy` macro:

 ```swift
 #Dummy(SomeType.self) {